One of the main attractions of renal medicine (often referred to as 'nephrology') is the spectrum of renal disease and fascinating disease processes.

 Renal medicine has a strong professional association basis, committed to guideline development, comparative audit, research and training needs.

 In some centres, it may be possible to undertake dual training in renal medicine and intensive care medicine.
+Additional guidance can be found on the Faculty of Intensive Care Medicine's website.

 Dialysis and transplantation are both high-cost therapies.
 Renal physicians have the pivotal role in leading and delivering high standard of care, ranging from prevention and education to maintenance, and finally end-of-life care.